If you have come directly to this

 in 1986.
 The pic to the right and below is how "SWIFTY"

 now looks.
-Remember "SWIFTY" is now in her late50's.
+Remember "SWIFTY" is now in her late 60's.

 (Francois is not quite as old, but almost as well preserved).